shaunorpen/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model.
+It's the big object the browser constructs from all the stuff that comes down the wire before it renders the HTML page on screen.
+According to MDN: "The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content.
+The DOM represents the document as nodes and objects."

 2. What is an event?

+It's anything that happens when the browser window has focus which the browser tells you about so you can respond to them in some way.
+Clicks, mouse overs, key presses etc. are all events that can be used to trigger JavaScript functions.

 3. What is an event listener?

+Event listeners are functions which wait for an event to happen before doing anything.
+They're how you tell HTML web page elements to respond to things like being clicked on.
+If you attach a 'click' event listener to a button, when you click on the button the event handler will trigger the related function.

 4. Why would we convert a NodeList into an Array?

+NodeLists are array-like and so lack a number of useful array functions include map and reduce.
+By converting NodeLists to arrays you get access to all these functions.

 5. What is a component?

+Components are reusable custom elements for use within a web application.
+For example you might create a menu component which is reused on multiple pages rather than coding the menu individually into each page.

 ### Git Set up